gianlucagiacometti/bootstrap-select/README.md

 # bootstrap-select
-Exstension class for the Bootstrap select element
+Extension class for the Bootstrap select element